RedHatInsights/chrome-service-backend/docs/dashboard-layouts.md

 The newly generated template becomes the user default.

-Each template will contain 4 variants of the configurations bad on screen sizes.
+Each template will contain 4 variants of the configurations based on various screen sizes.
 - sm
 - md
 - lg